yudenSU/to-do-app/documentation/documentation.md

 The approach is similar to what is done by Auth0, firebase Auth and other pre-built solutions such as Refine.
 Thus, it will also allow easy transition to production ready authentication providers.

-Similar to other network request, a 3 retry system is used to handle authentication actions.
+Similar to other network requests, a 3 retry system is used to handle authentication actions.

 ### To do functionality